IBM-Cloud/arch-hybrid-data-carcare/README.md

 # API

+Under construction...
+See the curl above for the current state of things.

 A rest API will be used for the back end program to exercise the services.
 Here are the dimensions that could effect the API

 * access - public/private
-* storage - fs/volume/obj/op - fs image or container file system, volume mounted volume or block storage, obj object storage v1, op on premise
+* storage - /vol/obj/op - fs image or container file system, volume mounted volume or block storage, obj object storage v1, op on premise
 * caching - memcacheLocal/memcacheService/
 * rw - ro/rw